 Mossy Bits is a quarterly creative arts journal that is released annually.
 (Someone needs to rewrite that sentence, because I can't tell whether it's intentional.)
 It contains articles, stories, poems, photographs, music, columns, and anything else composed, or decomposed, by the department's grad students.
 The editor is responsible for gathering and compiling contributions and placing them on the web in one nice package.
 Persuasive skills are a must, as the graduate student body often requires a great deal of encouragement to generate an issue's worth of material.

 Every Friday at 4:30 pm, a different office organizes and throws the TGIF.
-This includes buying food and drinks and cleaning up afterwards.
+This includes buying food and drinks and organizing the clean-up afterwards.
 The TGIF coordinator manages the TGIF fund and maintains the schedule.
-The TGIF coordinator must obtain banquet permits every month for TGIF, and must register the CSE grad students as a student organizationin order to obtain said permit.
+The TGIF coordinator must obtain banquet permits every week for TGIF.

 The Pit Party is the department's fall potluck bash to welcome the new students.
-The party is usually held at the Pacific Science Center.
+The party used to be held at the Pacific Science Center, but now is held on campus in the CSE-2 events center or the Shellhouse.
 The Pit Party coordinator works with the office staff to organize the party.

 The annual holiday party occurs near the end of the fall quarter.
 The faculty and the graduate students each (secretly) prepare a small and humourous skit.
 This includes a visit from the famous Dr. Computer Science and Engineering, that is, if he is in the country at the time.
 The Holiday Skit Director is responsible for recruiting people to write the skit, actors to act, and musicians to play.